Skip to content

 Norway

 Norway is home to renowned monuments and attractions that tourists shouldn’t miss.
-Since it is a vast country, you will find perfect sites to head to around different cities.
-There are also attractive cultural centers and museums to learn about history.
+Since it is a vast country, you will find perfect sites around different cities.
+There are also attractive cultural centers and museums where you can learn about history.

-For history buffs, this museum is going to be a fantastic site to explore.
+This museum is going to be a fantastic site for history buffs to explore.
 Isn’t it interesting to learn about the Vikings?
-In the end, they originated from the Scandinavian lands in which Norway is included.
+They originated from the Scandinavian lands, including Norway.
 You will get an interesting glimpse into an eerie past.

-The Viking Ship Museum sits in the capital city of Oslo, in Bygdøy peninsula.
-It opened to welcome visitors back in 1926; however, it temporarily shut its doors until further notice.
+The Viking Ship Museum sits in the capital city of Oslo, in the Bygdøy peninsula.
+It opened to welcome visitors back in 1926 but temporarily shut its doors until further notice.
 The museum houses several Viking ships that were the sturdiest in the world compared to their counterparts.
 Also, some of those Viking soldiers are buried in those ships.

 9) Visit the Norwegian Museum of Cultural History

-Here is one more destination that suits history lovers, and you’ll surely leave the place loaded with fascinating information.
-The museum is located at Bygdøy in Norway’s capital city, Oslo.
-It’s rather referred to as Norsk Folkemuseum.
+Here is one more destination that suits history lovers.
+You’ll surely leave the place loaded with fascinating information.
+The museum is located in Bygdøy in Norway’s capital city, Oslo.
+It’s instead referred to as Norsk Folkemuseum.

 This region is like a vast open-air museum that encompasses hundreds of buildings.
-Within the walls of those buildings, you will come across magnificent artifacts representing the lives of different Norwegian folks.
-You will also get to know about other social groups and the development of their traditions throughout the years.
+Within the walls of those buildings, you will find magnificent artifacts representing the lives of different Norwegian folks.
+You will also learn about other social groups and the development of their traditions throughout the years.

 10) Watch the Nigardsbreen Ice Cave